10 Best Tasting Protein Bars Tested & Compared

 - All of us can source protein from nuts.
 Almonds are fantastic, you get 6 grams of protein from just 1 ounce of almonds.
 You are not limited to Almonds, research and see which other nuts?

-- We can all eat beans, these are packed with protein, much more than other vegetable.
+- We can all eat beans, these are packed with protein, much more than other vegetables.
 Soya beans and legumes are full of protein and easily equal meat as a source.
 You can research and find there are other beans which provide protein.

 - Chicken, Turkey, good sources of protein but if your health conscious, take of the skin as it is loaded with saturated fat.